Flying high over the city on the Orlando StarFlyer ride at International Drive

 Dining with the stars at a character meet-and-greet

 - Major Airports:

 - Orlando (MCO)

 Adventures at the Theme Parks

 Let’s start with the big one: Walt Disney World Resort.
-This massive theme park complex includes four individual parks (Magic Kingdom, EPCOT, Hollywood Studios and Animal Kingdom), plus two water parks, dozens of restaurants and uniquely themed accommodations.
+This massive theme park complex includes four individual parks (Magic Kingdom Park, Disney’s Hollywood Studios, EPCOT and Disney’s Animal Kingdom Theme Park), plus two water parks (Disney’s Typhoon Lagoon Water Park and Disney’s Blizzard Beach Water Park), dozens of restaurants and uniquely themed accommodations.
 Of course, you can’t overlook the area’s other world-famous attractions including LEGOLAND, SeaWorld Orlando and Universal Orlando Resort, home to the Wizarding World of Harry Potter.